jhu-library-applications/subject-remediation/README.md

 # subject-remediation

-## checkStringAgainstFAST.py
+## checkStringAgainstFASTAndMESH.py

-A python script runs subject strings from a CSV against OCLC's FAST API to find possible matches.
-The results of this search are put into a new CSV with a column named "results".
-If an exact match to the subject string is found, "FASTmatch" is added to the "results" column.
-If no exact match is found, the 3 top results from the API are put into the "results" column as a list.
+This script runs subject strings from a CSV against [OCLC's FAST API](https://platform.worldcat.org/api-explorer/apis/fastapi) and [NIH's MESH API](https://hhs.github.io/meshrdf/sparql-and-uri-requests) to find possible matches.

+This is done by looping through the following functions, and trying to find a match.
+If a match is found, the loop stops and the results are recorded in a CSV.

+1) **fastExact_function**: Searches FAST API for an exact match.
+If it finds an authorized heading that exactly matches the cleanedSubject or has a fuzzywuzzy token_sort_ratio of 100, it records the match and the type in the csv 'subjectMatchesToReview_BatchA.csv'.
+The variable fastexact_found is set to 'yes.'

+2) **mesh_function**: Searches MESH API for an exact match.
+If it finds an authorized heading that exactly matches the cleanedSubject or has a fuzzywuzzy token_sort_ratio of more than 95, it records the match and the type in the csv 'subjectMatchesToReview_BatchA.csv'.
+The variable mesh_found is set to 'yes'

+3) **fastClose_function**: Searches the FAST API for a close match.
+If it finds any authorized headings with a fuzzywuzzy token_sort_ratio of over 70 or a token_set_ratio of 80

+3) **fastNoResults_function**: Splits up subject heading into different string combos and adds to csv 'potentialLCSHToConvert_BatchA.csv'

+The csv 'subjectMatchesToReview_BatchA.csv' has the following columns: uri, dc.subject, cleanedSubject, type, results, and homonym.

+URI contains the item(s) uri(s)
+dc.subject contains the original subject string from the item(s) cleanedSubject is the cleaned subject (removed puncuation and editing from previous scripts) Type is either 'fast_exact', 'mesh_exact', 'fast', or 'not found'.
+Results contain the authorized heading from the API search Homonym contains 'yes' if the subject is homonym.
+This was generated from [homonymCheck.py]()

 If the FAST API does not find any possible matches for a subject string, there is option for the script to split the subject string by "--" or by capitalization pattern to create meaningful permutations of the string.
 For instance, the string "Agricultural resources--Maryland--Carroll County--Maps" will be split into 4 different strings, which has 9 different permutations (see below) that might be meaningful to the FAST API.
 These different meaningful permutations are combined into a list and added in a column "subject_search_list" in new CSV called "potentialLCSHToConvert_Batch.csv".
 In convertLCSHToFAST.py. these permutations are searched again against the FAST API for possible matches.